LeanaNeuber/PrestaCop/README.md

 - Create a Kinesis stream with one shard
 - Create a S3 bucket with a unique name
 - Create dynamoDB table with the primary key column "id"
+- Deploy our 3 Services (Stream2Storage, Alert, Analysis) to AWS (probably with terraform EC2 instances and a script)

 > The region, kinesis stream name, bucket name, and dynamoDB table name must later be given as command line parameters to our services!